CNNs for JPEGs: A Study in Computational Cost: Experimental Results

 \section{Experimental Results}

 This section presents the experimental results obtained in this work.
-Section~\ref{sec:ablation} presents preliminaries ablation studies conducted on a subset of the ImageNet dataset in order to investigate the effects of different channel selection strategies, image resolution, JPEG quality and classification task difficulty.
-Section~\ref{sec:channels_results} shows the effects our proposed methods for reducing the number of input channels; Section~\ref{sec:layers_results} shows the results of our experiments reducing the number o layers.
+Section~\ref{sec:ablation} presents preliminaries ablation studies conducted on a subset of the ImageNet dataset in order to investigate the effects of different channel selection strategies, image resolution, JPEG quality, JPEG chroma subsampling schemes and classification task difficulty.
+Section~\ref{sec:channels_results} shows the effects our proposed methods for reducing the number of input channels; Section~\ref{sec:lcrfa-results} shows the effects of removing the upsampling operation operation of the model; Section~\ref{sec:layers_results} shows the results of our experiments reducing the number o layers.
 Finally, Section~\ref{sec:time} presents a deeper analyses on the efficiency of the models, comparing inference time and FPS of the networks.